How to Write a LinkedIn Summary That Gets You Noticed (Examples Included)

 "I managed a budget of €30,000."

-Another key factor is making sure your text is easy to read.
+Make sure your LinkedIn summary text is easy to read.
 While LinkedIn doesn’t offer many built-in formatting features, you can still optimize your summary for maximum clarity.

 Your sentences should be clear and direct—this goes for your hook and throughout the entire summary.